 I am an investigative journalist, documentary photographer and awarded nonfiction author from Finland, working around the world: Thailand, South Africa, the Arctic around Svalbard, USA, occupied Palestinian territories, Central Asia, West and Southeast Africa, former Yugoslavia, and around Latin America & Europe.

 Since January 2018 I have been working full-time on a non-fiction book & research project about the assimilation experiences of the Finnish Sámi Indigenous people and the ownership of the arctic nature in Sámi native region.
-I collaborate with journalist and co-author Jaana Kanninen, our book will be published in 2019 by Kustantamo S&S. The project is funded by Kone Foundation and the Association of Finnish Non-fiction Writers.
+I collaborate with journalist and co-author Jaana Kanninen, our book will be published in late 2019 by Kustantamo S&S. The project is funded by Kone Foundation and the Association of Finnish Non-fiction Writers.

 During 2014–2017 I worked as a PhD student and project coordinator at the University of Helsinki.
 My doctoral dissertation is part of the project Learning in Productive Social Movements on homelessness, housing and land rights in the US, Spain, South Africa and Finland, funded by the Academy of Finland.